This Chimichurri Sauce recipe is the ultimate Mexican marinade or condiment. Great on grilled steak, chicken, or vegetables. And so easy to make!

-Chimichurri is also perfect on chicken before grilling or roasting, stir it into scrambled eggs, or add it to salad dressing and cream sauces.
+Chimichurri sauce is also perfect on chicken before grilling or roasting, stir it into scrambled eggs, or add it to salad dressing and cream sauces.
 It can be stored in a covered container in the refrigerator up to a month.

-other homemade sauces we love
+Other homemade sauces we love

 Mexican Chimichurri Sauce